 It’s official: We’re in the peak of cold and flu season.
 While we all try our best to avoid the stuffiness, coughs, and sore throats that tend to accompany the flu or common cold, there are times when germs take hold and make us sick, no matter what we do.
-At our dental office in Cordova, we never want our patients or neighbors to get sick, but we know the inevitable happens.
+At our dental office, we never want our patients or neighbors to get sick, but we know the inevitable happens.
 And when it does, we want to educate everyone on some ways your go-to medicine of choice can damage your smile.

 Medicines designed to help ease symptoms of the common cold such as cough syrups or cough drops are great at making you feel a bit better.
 But they tend to come with hidden dangers that can affect your oral health.
 Ultimately, the ingredients in many popular over-the-counter medications can lead to tooth decay and cavities.